 - 3 How to Use a Custom Action

 - 4 How to Create an Audio Visualizer

 - 5 Upload to STYLY

-By using the Playmaker custom action I introduce in this article, you can create an audio visualizer-like object which will actively react to sounds.
-For example, you could create an object that change shape according to certain wavelengths, or set it so that an effect will activate if the sound exceeds the threshold.
-You can use your own ideas to create a more original effect, too.
+By using the Playmaker custom action I will introduce in this article, you can create an audio visualizer-like object which will actively react to sounds.
+For example, you could create an object that changes shape according to certain wavelengths, or set it so that an effect will activate if the sound exceeds a set threshold.
+You can use your own ideas to create a more original effect also.

-In order to create the audio visualizer I will introduce in this article, you need to install the following 2 softwares.
+In order to create the audio visualizer introduced in this article, you need to install the following software.

 - Playmaker (Paid Asset)